-Access to Work provides practical support to people with a disability or mental / physical health condition to overcome work-related difficulties resulting from their disability.
-It can help pay for the additional employment costs that an employer would not normally be expected to fund which may include specialist equipment, travel costs or support workers - including a Mental Health Support Service.
+Access to Work provides grant funding for people with a disability or mental/ physical health condition to overcome work-related difficulties resulting from their disability.
+It can help pay for the additional employment costs that are above an employer's legal obligations under the Equality Act.
+The types of support AtW can provide funding for may include specialist aids and equipment, travel costs, support workers, communication support as well as Mental Health Support Services.
 How much someone receives depends on their individual circumstances.